Canadian-Wildlife-Federation/abfishpass/README.md

 These scripts are the individual processing scripts that are used for the watershed processing steps.

 ---
-#### 1 - PreProcessing
+#### 1 - Preprocessing

-This script creates required database schemas, and loads stream data for the watershed into a working table in this schema.
+This script creates required database schemas and loads stream data for the watershed into a working table in this schema.

 **Script**